LBHackney-IT/lbh-microfrontend/packages/cli/readme.md

   configured in a terminal.
 - Optionally install all projects dependencies.

-This step will create a `.mtfh` config folder in your home folder.
-An encrypted version of your access token is stored in `.mtfh/config.json`.
+This step will create a `.mfe` config folder in your home folder.
+An encrypted version of your access token is stored in `.mfe/config.json`.
 Feel free to delete.
-All registered micro-frontends are stored in `.mtfh/app.json`.
+All registered micro-frontends are stored in `.mfe/app.json`.

 ### Run